The Orkney Folklore & Storytelling Centre - A Centre for Heritage Tourism.

 John Merriman, Via, 13 January 1891

-On Tuesdays & Fridays evenings you are invited to gather round our peatfire to listen to the magic of these North Atlantic Islands legends & myths.
-Indigenous music, rhymes, customs & dances are woven through this Island tapestry of storytelling.
-In our Folk Arts studio travel back with us in time to when the stories, tales & crafts of the fishing & farming Islanders were passed on from one generation to another through their oral traditions.
+On Tuesday,Fridayand Sunday evenings you are invited to gather around our peatfire to listen to the magic of these North Atlantic Islands legends & myths,social customs, ballads and dances are woven through this Island tapestry of storytelling.
+In our Folk Arts studio travel back with us in time to when the legends,folk tales,crafts and work traditions of the fishing & farming Islanders were passed on from one generation to another through their ancient oral traditions.